July is a very special month in our house: we celebrate our little Bear’s birthday!

 Food and ingredients

 Maiano is an organic farm and all the ingredients they use are local.
 As soon as we took our seats, we were served Tuscan bread and local oil (the farmhouse produces it and bottles are available to purchase) and soon we started our birthday lunch.

-The kids had children options (pasta and tortellini) and us adults tasted a variety of local specialties including one of my favourite things in the word: panzanella.
-This is a specialty of the local , ‘poor’ cuisine made with bread, fresh tomatoes, and onions and it comes to life thanks to the quality of the fresh ingredients.
+The kids had children options (pasta and tortellini) and us adults tasted a variety of local specialities including one of my favourite things in the word: panzanella.
+This is a speciality of the local, ‘poor’ cuisine made with bread, fresh tomatoes, and onions and it comes to life thanks to the quality of the fresh ingredients.

 Sophistication can be great in cooking but I believe the best plates of all are the ones that let good quality, fresh ingredient shine through.
 The elegant presentation from Maiano’s chef turned simple dishes in beautiful creations.

 After lunch, we decided to tackle the heat and head down towards the farm grounds, where we hoped to see the local animals.
 Goats, sheep, and chickens were all high on my kid’s list but soon we saw in the distance something that stole the show: an ostrich!

 Maiano’s farm is big and despite our best intentions, the over 40-degree temperatures defeated us and we were only able to walk through part of it.
 What we did see, anyway, did not disappoint: within a few minute walk down one of the main farm paths, behind the swimming pool, you can reach one of the estate’s most impressive features, the romantic garden, and the pond.

 This little lake lies in what used to be a quarry and is a very special place, romantic and very dramatic at the same time.
 An imposing grey rock formation overlooks its calm waters and elaborate towers, of the same stone of the raw surrounding environment, frame it with elegant and imposing charm.
 Beside the lake, a small tea house offers a quiet place to rest and catch tour breath.